tetcore/substrate-verifiable-credentials/3/breeding-a-kitty.md

 ![Image of the Sudid event](./assets/sudid-event.png)

-Finally, if we refresh the page and look at the extrinsics available in our Substratekitties module, we will find the `breedKitty()` function now appearing.
+Finally, if we refresh the page and look at the extrinsics available in our substrate-verifiable-credentials module, we will find the `breedKitty()` function now appearing.

 ![Image of the breed kitty function](./assets/breed-kitty-function.png)